isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    Starting with Kea 1.7.9, the order used to find a subnet which matches required conditions to be selected is the ascending subnet identifier order.
-When the selected subnet is a member of a shared network the whole shared network is selected.
+When the selected subnet is a member of a shared network, the whole shared network is selected.

 .. _dhcp4-relay-override: